-- School culture; 1. - 2.
-School climate;
+- School culture; 1.

+- 2. School climate:

-3. Pupil-staff relationships and staff behavior toward the pupil;
+- 3. Pupil-staff relationships and staff behavior toward the pupil;

-4. General staff management of classrooms or other educational environments;
+- General staff management of classrooms or other educational environments;

-Staff ability to prevent and manage difficult or 5. inflammatory situations;
+- Staff ability to prevent and manage difficult or inflammatory situations;

-Social-emotional and behavioral supports; 6.
+- Social-emotional and behavioral supports; 6.

 - 7. Social relationships;

-- Community activities; 8.
+- Community activities;

 - 9. Neighborhood situation; and

 - 10. Family situation.

-Consequences and appropriate remedial action for a pupil staff member who commits one or or more acts of intimidation, or bullying may range from harassment, positive behavioral interventions up to and including suspension or expulsion of pupils, as set forth in the Board's approved Code of Pupil Conduct pursuant to N.J.A.C.
+Consequences and appropriate remedial action for a pupil staff member who commits one or more acts intimidation, or bullying may range from harassment, positive behavioral interventions up to and including suspension or expulsion of pupils, as set forth in the Board's approved Code of Pupil Conduct pursuant N.J.A.C.
 6A:16-7.1.
-Consequences for a pupil who commits an act of harassment, intimidation, or bullying shall be varied and graded according to the nature of the behavior, the developmental age of the pupil and the pupil's history and must problem behaviors and performance, of be consistent with the Board's approved Code of Pupil Conduct and N.J.A.C.
+Consequences for a pupil who commits an act of harassment, intimidation, or bullying shall be varied and graded according to the nature of the behavior, the developmental age of the pupil and the pupil's history and must problem behaviors and performance, consistent with the Board's approved Code of Pupil Conduct and N.J.A.C.
 6A:16-7, Student Conduct.
-Remedial measures shall be designed to correct the problem behavior, prevent another occurrence of the problem, protect and provide support for the victim of the act, and take corrective action for documented systemic problems related to harassment, intimidation, or bullying.
+Remedial measures shall be designed to correct the problem behavior, prevent another occurrence of the problem, protect and provide support for the victim of the act, and take corrective action for documented systemic problems related harassment, intimidation, or bullying.
 The consequences and remedial measures may include, but are not limited to, the examples listed below: